-www These can be identified throughout a body of work, in the closing comments, or on whole class feedback sheets, including coded marking.
-These can be identified at a class or individual level but evidence of praise and celebration must be evident.
-Summative assessment feedback must contain a personalised comment outlining the strengths of the student's work.
-Positive comments should be skill and/ or content orientated; at KS4 and 5 there should be clear links back to the relevant assessment criteria from the related specification but those comments need to be accessible to the students reading them.
-EBI These can be identified throughout a body of work, in the closing comments, or on whole class feedback sheets, including coded marking.
-For summative assessments, there must be at least one personalised comment regarding how a student can develop their work and make additional progress.
-Targets need to be specific and actionable .
-If teachers wish to pose a question or a "Show me" task as a means of getting students to develop their work and make additional progress, this would be entirely appropriate.
+www Summative assessment feedback must contain a personalised written or typed WWW (What went well) comment outlining the strengths of the student's work.
+These can be identified throughout a body of work, in the closing comments, or on whole class feedback sheets with a space for individual feedback comments.
+Positive comments should be skill and / or content orientated; at KS4 and 5 there should be clear links back to the relevant assessment criteria from the related specification but those comments need to be accessible to the students reading them and evidence of praise and celebration must be evident.
+For formatively assessed pieces, methods including whole class feedback sheets and code marking may be used to provide comments on the minimum of one formative assessment with teacher written / typed feedback.
+For other formative assessments, self and peer marking and live marking using the visualiser will supplement the aforementioned approaches as means of providing positive comments at a class or individual level.
+Evidence of praise and celebration must be evident.
+EBI For summative assessments, there must be at least one personalised written or typed EBI (Even better if) comment regarding how a student can develop their work and make additional progress.
+Targets need to be specific and actionable.
+If teachers wish to pose a question or response task as a means of getting students to develop their work and make additional progress, this would be entirely appropriate.
+Teacher written or typed feedback can be identified throughout a body of work, in the closing comments, or on whole class feedback sheets (if personalised EBI comments have been provided).
 At KS4 and 5 there should be clear links back to the relevant assessment criteria from the related specification.
 Pens Students should complete both day-to-day work and assessed work in blue or black pen.
 Students should complete improvement or self/peer-assessment in green pen.
 Students should use a yellow highlighter to indicate where they have responded to their EBIs.
 Teachers may mark in any other colour than those stated above; crucially feedback should be clear and legible.